 The 2008 RAE results have confirmed Queen’s University’s reputation as a world leading centre for research in Anthropology.
 The exercise shows that 35% of research in Anthropology is world leading (4*).
 Only two other Anthropology departments in the UK performed at this top level.
 For more detail see our News Section.

-The research strengths of staff focus on five key themes:
+Currently, the research strengths of staff focus on five key themes

 Research and research-led teaching conducted on these themes explores questions such as how do humans engage emotionally with their environments; how do rituals shape social histories; how do artefacts embody emotive artistry; to what extent are there cognitive specialisations that are unique to humans; how are state interests in borders influenced by local perceptions of movement, migration and emplacement; and how can symbols mediate conflicts over public and civic space?